Updated: October 21, 2020

 4. Contact-Centric vs. Account-Centric

-Salesforce’s default mode is account-centric, which was the original design for business-to-business selling and customer interaction.
+Salesforce’s default mode is account-centric, the original design for business-to-business selling and customer interaction.
 As such, a user must first create an Account record for a company and then separately add Contact records under this Account record.
 Company data, such as “Industry”, lives in the Account record.
 Individuals’ information, such as “email address”, lives in the Contact record.

 Here is some further insight into the differences between account-centric and contact-centric applications.